maddie480/JungleHelper/README.md

 - **Spiny Plant**: a vertical plant that kills you.
 - **Slide Block**: a Kevin block that moves in the direction of your dash.
 Can either stop after moving by its own width/height, or continue until it hits a wall.
 - **Invisible Jumpthru**: a jumpthru that is invisible in-game, but visible in Ahorn.
+- **Spider Boss**: a spider that falls down from the ceiling and kills the player if it hits them.
+Comes in blue, purple and red variants, with varying speeds.